eliranwong/toolmate/package/toolmate/docs/ToolMate API Server.md

 # API Server & Client

 Toolmate AI supports running as a API server, for quick access and full integration with all other cli tools.
-Run `toolmateserver` once to start the API server.
+Run `toolmateserver` or `tmserver` once to start the API server.
 Use commands `tm` or `tmc` for access.

 In case `nohup` is installed and in the $PATH of your device.
 Running `tm` or `tmc` starts the server automatically if the server is not running.